MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Here are a few use cases:

 - *Switching databases*: You could consider switching to a database system that better suits your needs.
-For instance, if you've been using a relational database, you might explore the option of moving to a NoSQL database if your data is more document oriented or requires flexible schemas.
+For instance, if you're using a relational database, you might explore the option of moving to a NoSQL database if your data is more document oriented or requires flexible schemas.

 - *Moving from a relational database to a flat file store*: In some cases, storing data in flat files instead of a traditional relational database can provide advantages such as simplicity and cost-effectiveness.
 Flat files are well suited for certain types of data, such as log files or data that doesn't require complex querying.
 For example, you can store binary images in a SQL database, but it's more cost-effective to store them in a storage service that's specifically for handling binary data.